jugstalt/docs-gviewonline/en/source/setup/deploy.rst

    Copy C:\deploy\gview-gis\_deploy_repository\profiles\local\web\override\_config\gview-web.config
    ...succeeded 1 items created/overridden

-Both *gView.Web* and *gView.Server* are deployed.
+Both *gView.WebApps* and *gView.Server* are deployed.
 After the ZIP files are unpacked, user-specific files from the directory ``_deploy_repository\profiles\{profile}\[server|web]\override`` are copied to the respective application directory.
 This process overwrites the configuration from the installation package with the configuration from the